The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

-First, McArthur rightly remarks that Hudson’s model is predicated on “an inadequate account of theory change” (p.366): it presupposes an interpretation of the base description in scientific-realist terms, assuming that the base description deserves to be understood as (approximately) “\emph{literally} true”.
-Such a strong premise is, as we saw in \textbf{§2.2}, indeed pricklish.
+Many features—and shortcomings—carry over from Hudson’s model.
+We'll zoom in on one.
+McArthur rightly (given our discussion in \textbf{§2.2}) remarks that Hudson’s model is predicated on ``an inadequate account of theory change" (p.366): it presupposes an interpretation of the base description in scientific-realist terms, assuming that the base description deserves to be understood as (approximately) “\emph{literally} true”.
 As a structural realist, McArthur bypasses that problem: structural realism posits a weaker sense of conceptual and referential continuity between past and present science.
 The structural content of empirically and explanatorily successful theories, structural realists avow, survive theory change.
 Because of his commitment to structuralism, McArthur’s proposal remains unconvincing, though.
 It sensitively relies on a specific (and as such controversial) position within the scientific realism debate.
-A more robust model of scientific discovery seems preferable.
 Here, we won’t rehearse the general complaints about epistemic structural realism (see e.g. Psillos, 1999, Ch.7, 2001; Chang, 2003; Ainsworth, 2014).
 In the present context, one problem in particular stands out: structural realism is limited to theories admitting of a \emph{sufficiently mathematised} form.
 But mathematised theories outside of the mathematical-physical sciences are rare!
-Should we therefore, as McArthur’s model would seem to imply, deny the possibility of discoveries in, say, biology, psychology or medicine (e.g.\ the discovery of horizontal gene transfer, a vaccine for polio, false memories, or the discovery of mirror neurons)?
-This strikes us as eminently implausible.\footnote{For the mathematised sciences, an additional problem arises: several contemporary and historical theories contain inconsistencies (Vickers, 2013).
-Therefore, the deduction of a structurally adequate base description required of a discoverer can be knotty: \textit{ex falso quodlibet}!
-For example, are ad-hoc methods for circumventing those inconsistencies acceptable in derivations?}
+Should we therefore, as McArthur’s model would seem to imply, really deny the possibility of many discoveries in, say, biology, psychology or medicine?
+This seems preposterous.

-A second shortcoming of McArthur’s model is inherited from Hudson’s: it precludes (more) “purely” theoretical\footnote{Curiously, despite initially proclaimed intentions to allow for “purely mathematical discoveries” (p.368), it’s clear that McArthur’s model remains limited to discoveries as results within the empirical sciences.} or (more) “purely” empirical discoveries; on McArthur’s account, both components must be present for a genuine discovery.
-This seems gratuitously austere: why veto—contrary to widespread practice—more purely theoretical (e.g. mathematical) discoveries, or more purely empirical-experimental discoveries as distinct, but nonetheless genuine, types of discovery?